 - Radiation therapy uses high-energy x-rays to shrink or destroy cancer cells in the tumour and can be used to treat cancer that has not spread, but cannot be removed with surgery.
 It may also be used to relieve symptoms.

-Targeted therapy using drugs that attack specific abnormalities within cancer cells, such as erlotinib (Tarceva) that blocks chemical signals causing cancer cells to multiply, can be combined with chemotherapy for people with advanced pancreatic cancer.
+Targeted therapy using drugs that attack specific abnormalities within cancer cells, that blocks chemical signals causing cancer cells to multiply, can be combined with chemotherapy for people with advanced pancreatic cancer.

 As pancreatic cancer spreads to nearby lymph nodes, the liver, the peritoneal cavity-the fluid-filled gap between the walls and the organs in the abdomen-large intestine or lungs, the increasing burden of symptoms means that the primary medical focus is on making the patient comfortable.

-The treatment and survival of patients with pancreatic cancer has not changed for more than 30 years, partly because there has been little research into the molecular and cell biology associated with it.
-This is why Garvan’s pancreatic cancer research teams are searching for a new understanding of how this disease develops, better ways to treat it and stop it spreading.
+The treatment and survival of patients with pancreatic cancer have barely changed for more than 30 years.
+This is due to the complexity and molecular variation in pancreatic cancer.
+However, we are making progress, Garvan’s pancreatic cancer research teams are searching for a new understanding of how this disease develops, better ways to treat it and stop it spreading.